Madjakul/madjakul/README.md

-### Hello, I am Francis - aka Madjakul👋
+## Hello, I am Francis AKA Madjakul

-## I am a student in an Engineering school and a data scientist apprentice.
+### I am a student in an Engineering school and a data scientist apprentice.
 - 🌱 I’m currently learning deep learning, NLP and computer vision.

 ### Connect with me: